Saturate/gulp-water/README.md

 This is not the normal way where you would have a `/images/` folder, but it makes it a lot easier to control content, think components but for pages and blog posts.
 It makes it easy to update a picture, or delete a blog post about worrying about missing images, and a images folder that contains a lot of junk.

+## Developing

+A nifty trick is to install [nodemon](https://github.com/remy/nodemon).
+When that is done, you can run the following task in the project using gulp-water.

+`nodemon --exec "gulp dev" --watch ./gulpfile.js --watch D:\Path\To\GitHub\gulp-water`

+This will watch for file changes both in the gulpfile in the current project, and in gulp-water allowing for much faster development.

 ## License

-Copyright 2016 - Allan Kimmer Jensen
+Copyright 2016-2017 - Allan Kimmer Jensen